Efficient certification of intractable quantum states with few Pauli measurements: Introduction

 \section{Introduction}

-Quantum computers' promises and potential to outperform classical ones for certain computational tasks \cite{S94algorithms, G96fast, F82simulating, F86quantum, D85quantum, HCMP25vast} has generated rapid progress in the field \cite{P18quantum, EP25mind}.
+Quantum computers' promise and potential to outperform classical ones for certain computational tasks \cite{S94algorithms, G96fast, F82simulating, F86quantum, D85quantum, HCMP25vast} has generated rapid progress in the field \cite{P18quantum, EP25mind}.
 Increasingly complex devices and experiments are being realized across various platforms \cite{NLDC22beating, AAAA25constructive, DBMA25breaking}.
-However, these developments must be accompanied by the design of reliable techniques to \emph{certify the outputs of quantum experiments} and \emph{verify the correctness of quantum computations} \cite{EHWR20quantum, BPY25quantum, PYBB24benchmarking}, especially in the context of delegated quantum computing, in which quantum computing is envisioned as a cloud service provided by a potentially untrusted party \cite{GKK19verification}.
+However, these developments must be accompanied by the design of reliable techniques to {certify the outputs of quantum experiments} and {verify the correctness of quantum computations} \cite{EHWR20quantum, BPY25quantum, PYBB24benchmarking}, especially in the context of delegated quantum computing, where quantum computation is envisioned as a cloud service provided by a potentially untrusted party \cite{GKK19verification}.

-Verification of quantum computations and certification of quantum states are closely related tasks, particularly for models of computation that proceed by \emph{preparing a specific resource state} and then performing a sequence of adaptive measurements on it to drive the computation.
-Prominent examples include \emph{Measurement-Based Quantum Computation} (MBQC) \cite{RB01one, DKP07measurement, BBDR09measurement} and, even more so, \emph{Magic-State Injection} (MSI) \cite{BK04universal}.
-In the latter, a target resource state is obtained by applying a Clifford circuit to a product of single-qubit states---some of which may be non-stabilizer, or ``magic'', states---followed by adaptive Pauli measurements that realize universal computation.
-Magic-State Injection has become a leading paradigm for \emph{fault-tolerant quantum computation} \cite{DBMA25breaking, G23cleaner, AAAA22suppressing}, as it cleanly separates the easily error-correctable Clifford operations from the costly non-Clifford resources that enable universality.
+Verification of quantum computations and certification of quantum states are closely related tasks, particularly in computational models where the computation proceeds by first preparing a specific resource state and then consuming it through a sequence of adaptive measurements.
+This is the paradigm of measurement-based quantum computation (MBQC).
+Different MBQC models are distinguished by the class of resource states they use and by the measurements required to achieve universal quantum computation.

-While verification and certification have been extensively studied in the context of MBQC \cite{TM17verification, TMMM18resource, ZH19efficient, ZH18efficient, LZH23robust}, no efficient protocol is available for the verification of computations based on Magic-State Injection.
-This gap is particularly notable given that MSI underlies several practical architectures for scalable, fault-tolerant quantum computing (FTQC) \cite{MGCM25ibm, GSJ24magic}.